w3st-io/public/meta-developer-instagram-basic-display.md

 ## Prerequisites

-- Must have an app set up under facebook developer
+- Must have an app set up under [Meta Developers](developers.facebook.com)
 - Must have “Instagram Basic Display” product under app (Only on consumer app)

 ## Keep In Mind